kemalbehram/visca/x/evm/spec/02_state.md

 - `Snapshot()` creates a new snapshot and returns the identifier.
 - `RevertToSnapshot(rev)` undo all the modifications up to the snapshot identified as `rev`.

-Evmos adapted the [go-ethereum journal implementation](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L39) to support this, it uses a list of journal logs to record all the state modification operations done so far, snapshot is consists of a unique id and an index in the log list, and to revert to a snapshot it just undo the journal logs after the snapshot index in reversed order.
+Visca adapted the [go-ethereum journal implementation](https://github.com/ethereum/go-ethereum/blob/master/core/state/journal.go#L39) to support this, it uses a list of journal logs to record all the state modification operations done so far, snapshot is consists of a unique id and an index in the log list, and to revert to a snapshot it just undo the journal logs after the snapshot index in reversed order.

 ### Ethereum Transaction logs